varshasathya/CarND_Traffic_Sign_Classifier/README.md

 3. Later I increased the epochs to 50, and also added dropout layers with keep probability 0.5 after every fully connected layers to avoid this overfitting of data.
 Here I got 96% training accuracy while validation accuracy was 90.6%.

+4. For above LeNet architecture with dropout with batch size 128 and epochs 50 and keep probability to 0.7, the results obtained are:
+    -Train Accuracy = 98.6%
+    -Validation Accuracy = 91.8%
+    -Test Accuracy = 90.3%

-4. To further tweek the model,I made the convolution layers deeper and increased the size of fully connected layer.
-I also changed keep probability to 0.7.
+5. To further tweek the model,I made the convolution layers deeper and increased the size of fully connected layer.
 After which I got the below results:
+  -Validation Accuracy = 93.2
+  -Test Accuracy = 92.3

+6. Later I reduced batch size to 64 and epochs to 40, after which I got below results:
-* Train Accuracy = 0.997
+   -Train Accuracy = 99.3%
-* Validation Accuracy = 0.951
+   -Validation Accuracy = 94.3%
-* Test Accuracy = 0.932
+   -Test Accuracy = 92.7%
+The maximum validation accuracy obtained was 95.2%

 ### Test a Model on New Images